190th Street station: Station layout

 The station has two tracks and two side platforms.
 It is the third-to-last station on the IND Eighth Avenue Line proceeding northbound.
+The station is served by the train at all times; the next station northbound is Dyckman Street while the next station southbound is 181st Street.
 The station's platforms are 660 ft long, a typical length of station platforms built by the Independent Subway System, and the station itself is 50 ft wide.
 The platform level contains a double-barrel-vaulted ceiling supported by an arcade in the center.
 The ceiling is relatively low, in contrast to other nearby deep-level stations such as 181st Street or 168th Street stations on the IRT Broadway–Seventh Avenue Line, where the vaults are larger.

 The outer walls of the platform level consist of tiled alcoves, slightly recessed within concrete arches.
 The station's tiles are colored maroon.
 This was part of a color-coded tile system used throughout the IND.
 The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
 As such, the maroon tiles used at the 190th Street station are also used at 168th Street, the first express station to the south, as well as at other stations on the Eighth Avenue Line north of 168th Street.
 Maroon-and-black plaques with white sans-serif lettering reading "190-OVERLOOK TER." are located on the walls nearest the stairways to the mezzanine.
 Smaller maroon, black, and white mosaics with the number "190" are located within some of the alcoves.
 Within the alcoves that do not contain the "190" mosaic, there are black tiles with white numerals reading "190".
 The remaining tiling in the alcoves is white.
 A ramp leads from the northbound platform to an exit passageway leading to Bennett Avenue.

 A small concrete-floored mezzanine is located above the platforms toward the northern end of the station.
 The portion of the mezzanine above the platforms has metal railings on its northern and southern sides, from which the platforms can be seen.
 The rest of the mezzanine has white tiled walls.
 Two stairs descend from the mezzanine to each platform.
 There is also a station-agent booth on the northern wall.

 Located 140 ft below ground level, it is one of the deepest stations in the entire system by distance to ground level; it is even deeper than the 34th Street–Hudson Yards station, the deepest station in the system by elevation below sea level.
 (Note: By comparison, 34th Street–Hudson Yards is only 110 ft below the surface, which is about 15 to 20 ft above sea level.)
 Although this is an extremely deep station, the Bennett Avenue entrance is at a lower elevation than the mezzanine, so the exit passageway slopes down.
 Additionally, Dyckman Street, the next station north, is only one level below the surface, in contrast to the 190th Street station.